Norviah/walk-by-default-2.0/TRANSLATING.md

 the one you translated to.
 Once in-game, the mod's settings and the popup menu should now reflect your translation.

-### Pushing the Translation

-Once you are done translating, create a pull request with your changes and I'll update the mod with your translation.
-Feel free to add your nexusmod's username in the message so I can credit you in the update.

-If I take more than a few days to accept your translation and update the mod, feel free to message me on Discord (my username is `norviah`) or on NexusMods to remind me.
+Once you are done, feel free to create a new mod page on NexusMods for your translation.